 Lake George Fishing * Putnam County Florida * Lake George Florida * Lake George Florida Fishing * Putnam County FL Lakes

-Throughout this description of Lake George, you may see us loose site of the fishing.
-While the fishing can be just short of fabulous most of the time, the lake has so many other features as well.
+Throughout this description of Lake George, you may see us lose site of the fishing.
+While the fishing is just short of fabulous most of the time, the lake has so many other features as well.
 So as you are reading on, keep the fishing faith and enjoy the read.

 Lake George Information:

-Lake George is the second largest freshwater lake in Florida, only world famous Lake Okeechobee is bigger in the Sunshine State.
+Lake George is the second largest freshwater lake in Florida, only world-famous Lake Okeechobee is bigger in the Sunshine State.
 Clearly the largest with the St. Johns River system.
-Lake George covers some 46,000 acres or 11 miles long by 6 miles wide, George lies approximately halfway between the headwaters of the St. Johns River and the river’s closure with the mighty Atlantic Ocean at Jacksonville.
+Lake George covers some 46,000 acres or 11 miles long by 6 miles wide, George lies about halfway between the headwaters of the St. Johns River and the river’s closure with the mighty Atlantic Ocean at Jacksonville.

 Lake George is an average depth of 8 feet deep.
-The west side of the lake is encompassed in the Ocala National Forest.
+The west side of the lake encompassed in the Ocala National Forest.
 Three major springs flow into Lake George on the west side.
 Salt Springs enters the northwest side of the lake through the 4.3 mile Salt Creek.
-Silver Glen Springs enters the lake about midway down on the west side, and multiple springs comprise Juniper Creek that flows into Lake George on the southwest side, with Juniper Springs at the headwater of the creek.
+Silver Glen Springs enters the lake about midway down on the west side, and multiple springs form Juniper Creek that flows into Lake George on the southwest side, with Juniper Springs at the headwater of the creek.
 The large island on the far north side of the lake is Drayton Island.